esmuigors2/Prep2Cry/README.md

                 cryalot -s c -a f -f i -p

        - All options are the same as for `pre2crys` script (see above), but not all command-line options for pre2crys are supported in `cryalot`.
+The relevant options are shown in bold in the [description of pre2crys](#5-low-level-way).
 ### 6. Pre-launch
 Then, if You want to only launch the dcalculation on a single node, You can use the command: